HenriqueRadical/auto-barnaby/README.md

 ---

-*Note: The bot is currently powerful enough to reliably get you past stage 100 in a single attempt, however, the current configuration isn't perfect.
-As an open-source project, if you want to improve it, you are encouraged to tweak the internal constant values to find the perfect configuration and submit a pull request with your improvements. <small>If it wasn't for the 25 ichor cost to test the bot in a real game, this would have already been made perfect!*</small>
+*Note: The bot performs well enough to reach stage 100 consistently, though not always on the first attempt.
+The current configuration is the result of limited practical testing, so there is still room for improvement.
+If you'd like to help refine it, you're encouraged to experiment with the internal constant values and submit a pull request (or open an issue) with your findings.
+Any contributions are greatly appreciated. <small>If it wasn't for the 25 ichor cost to test the bot in a real game, this would have already been optimized much further!*</small>

 ## 🐟 Downloading and Running the Bot